Mugambi99/Machine-Learning/Linear Regression/Car Price Predictions/Readme.md

 2. Install the required libraries using the command mentioned in the "Requirements" section.

-3. Open the `car_price_prediction.ipynb` notebook in Jupyter or any other suitable environment.
+3. Open the `Car_price_prediction.ipynb` notebook in Jupyter or any other suitable environment.

 4. Run the notebook cells sequentially to preprocess the data, engineer features, train the linear regression and Lasso regression models, and evaluate their performance.

 5. Experiment with different hyperparameters, feature engineering techniques, and evaluation metrics to fine-tune the models and improve their accuracy.

-6. You can also modify the `data.csv` file or replace it with your own dataset to train the models on different data.
+6. You can also modify the `car data.csv` file or replace it with your own dataset to train the models on different data.

 ## Results